 Whether you’re a fully recovered addict or just beginning your recovery, the holidays are difficult for anyone with a substance abuse problem.
+Around every corner are plenty of high-risk situations for relapse.
 This guide reviews some issues that make holidays in recovery challenging and how you can create a holiday relapse prevention plan to cope with these triggers.

 The Family Factor

-While some people find comfort in their families when spending the holidays recovering, others must face old traumas and unrealistic expectations that led them to abuse drugs or alcohol in the first place.
+While some people find comfort in their families when spending the holiday in recovery, others must face old traumas and unrealistic expectations that led them to abuse drugs or alcohol in the first place.
 When returning home to your family, you may be forced to confront many of your past demons, adding stress and anxiety to your trip.

 If you make your family aware of your recovery during the holidays, they may offer a mixture of support, judgment and condemnation.
-For this reason, many recovering addicts agree that visiting their families at the end of the year is more stressful.
+For this reason, many recovering addicts agree that visiting their families at the end of the year is more stressful than usual.
 Our closest relatives can also have expectations that we fail to live up to when it’s apparent we’ve struggled with substance abuse.

 Visiting Old Neighborhoods